galgantar/standard-deviants/index.markdown

 <div class="flourish-embed flourish-hierarchy" data-src="visualisation/25685009"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/25685009/thumbnail" width="100%" alt="hierarchy visualization" /></noscript></div>

-# Apéritif - Initial Analysis 🫒
+# Aperitivo - Initial Analysis 🫒
 We begin the meal with a light appetizer: a first glimpse at our secret ingredient, _virality_ 😋.
 Before diving into complex modelling, we take a step back and examine how virality behaves across the different clusters of Reddit communities.
 The bar chart gives us an early hint: the mean virality score isn’t uniform at all.
 Some clusters consistently produce more “viral-leaning” posts than others.<br>